kpumuk/meta-tags/README.md

 )
 ```

-You can find allowed options for `set_meta_tags` method below.
+You can find the allowed options for the `set_meta_tags` method below.

 ### Using MetaTags in view

-To set meta tags you can use following methods:
+To set meta tags, you can use the following methods:

 ```erb
 <% title "Member Login" %>